mikael-ros/slumper/README.md

 ### 📚 Adding books
 Click the ``+`` button next to the book selector.
 It will bring you to a different page where you can add the chapters of the book, or import a previously generated book.

-Add entries by writing the chapter title and number of tasks, then either press enter or click the + button.
-To remove or ignore a chapter, leave the amount of tasks at 0 (and the parser will simply skip it).
+Add entries by writing the chapter title and number of tasks, then click the + button.
+To remove or ignore a chapter, click the x next to it.

+You can also edit a previously generated book, by importing it.
+You can import from disk by clicking the ``Import`` button, or import from browser storage by clicking a similar button in your personal library.

-When all entries have been added, simply press ``Save`` and the book will be added to your local browser storage.
+When all entries have been added, simply press ``Save`` and the book will be added to your local browser storage, as reflected by the personal library tab.
 You can also choose to save the book to disk by pressing ``Export``.

+Browser stored books are stored under the "Personal library" and can be managed from there.
+To edit a book, simply import it and make your changes, then save (it will overwrite as long as you don't change the title).
+You can also export it here, or completely remove it by clicking the "trashcan" icon.

 #### ✉️ Submitting a book to the default list
 > [!NOTE]